anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 Map is a very flexible function that can be used in many ways, but here we are going to use the simplest and most common way.

+You should not confuse map function to the map data structure.
+Even though the two share a name, they play rather different roles in the Language.

 We will give map 2 parameters:
 A function and collection.
 What map will do is that it will apply the given function to each of the members of the collections,